GetStream/javascript-beginner-guide/setup-guide.md

 [Example In Repo](https://github.com/zacheryconverse/basic-chat/blob/main/src/components/User.js#L68)

-> In this example, the optional ‘id’ field is left out as the second argument of .channel().
+> In this example, the optional ‘id’ field is left out as the second argument of `.channel()`.
 This field is used to define the channel id.
 Here, the API will generate a channel id based on the channel type and members.

+> A channel may also be called by providing the channel id as the second argument of `.channel()`

-> A common approach is to restrict channel creation to your server using `channel.create()`, which will not listen for events.
+> To restrict channel creation to your server, use  `channel.create()`, which will not listen for events.
 Whereas, `channel.watch()` is suggested for client-side use.

 > More info on watching channels [here](https://getstream.io/chat/docs/node/watch_channel/?language=javascript)

 > Subsequent calls to `watch()` with a channel that already exists will not create a duplicate channel - nor will it update any fields such as 'members' or 'name'.